Commander-ShepardN7/Obsidian-Conky-Theme/README.md

 - Obsidian Sys
 1. In the ```bars.lua``` script, change your network address with your own (run ```ip addr show``` on the terminal)

+2. Change the network name for upspeed and downspeed graphs: run ```ip addr show``` on the terminal to get your IP.
+The value you're looking for usually goes something like "wlx000000000000"

 - Obsidian:
 1. Spotify cover art: in the ```fetch-art2``` script you'll find that you can add album covers of manually downloaded music in the ```data``` directory.
 Name the images as instructed in the script.